 These foods have in common that many dieters think they’re healthy because they have a wholesome ingredient or a healthy-looking tag.
 We frequently overeat foods that take that “wellness halo,” and we wind up consuming excessive fat, calories, and ingredients that are not healthy.

 It’s crucial to stick to a prominent diet program to see substantial results in weight loss.
-These foods mentioned above are an excellent indicator of what to be consumed and what’s to be avoided to perceive your weight and health shift.
+These foods mentioned above are an excellent indicator of what to consume and what to avoid to perceive your weight and health shift.

 What is the most fattening food to avoid for weight loss?